shajin-sha/CONQUEROR/README.md

 <br>

 ## Project Description
-Introducing Health Hub, an innovative health management app designed to help individuals stay informed and proactive about their health.
-With its cutting-edge technology and user-friendly interface, Health Hub provides a personalized and comprehensive solution to managing your health.
+Introducing HealthEyes, an innovative health management app designed to help individuals stay informed and proactive about their health.
+With its cutting-edge technology and user-friendly interface, HealthEyes provides a personalized and comprehensive solution to managing your health.

 Features: